muskan376/bBasic-Projects/README.md

-To-Do List Webpage (HTML & CSS)
+To-Do List Webpage (HTML, CSS & JavaScript)
-A simple and visually appealing to-do list interface created using just HTML and CSS.
-This project focuses on layout design and user-friendly styling without JavaScript functionality.
+An interactive and responsive to-do list application built using HTML, CSS, and JavaScript.
+This project allows users to manage daily tasks efficiently with real-time interactivity and local storage support.

 🔧 Features
-- Static task layout with checkboxes
-- Organized task sections (e.g., Today, Upcoming)
+- Add, edit, and delete tasks dynamically
+- Mark tasks as completed with visual feedback
+- Tasks persist using localStorage
-- Responsive design for mobile and desktop
+- Responsive layout for mobile and desktop
-- Custom styling for task items and completion states
-- Clean typography and color scheme
+- Clean UI with intuitive interactions

 📁 Tech Stack
 - HTML5: Semantic structure for task elements
-- CSS3: Flexbox/Grid layout, transitions, and styling
+- CSS3: Flexbox layout, transitions, and styling
+- JavaScript (ES6): DOM manipulation, event handling, and localStorage integration